Hextical/university-notes/README.md

 | STAT 443 |   Week 4   | :heavy_check_mark: |
 |  CO 487  |  Dropped*  | :heavy_check_mark: |

 *Might still type this though.
+Notes will probably be fully updated for STAT 332 and STAT 443 at the end of reading week, provided I'm not lazy.
+STAT 341 is situational, not sure if I want to type this.

 ### Semester 1
 |     Course      | Completion |       Online       |